- No win. No fee.

 A failure to undertake the Waterlow Risk Assessment, or to not fulfil the care recommended by the patient’s score, can be the basis of a pressure sore claim.

 As well as this assessment, NICE (The National Institute for Health & Care Excellence) also has published guidelines on the prevention and management of pressure ulcers.
-As clinical negligence experts, these guidelines help us assess whether a healthcare provider fulfilled their duty of care to their patient or if their actions (or inactions) would be considered negligent.
+As expert clinical negligence solicitors, these guidelines help us assess whether a healthcare provider fulfilled their duty of care to their patient or if their actions (or inactions) would be considered negligent.

 Who is likely to develop bedsores?